abrianbaker80/erins-seed-catalog-G2.5/readme.txt

 *   Initial release.

 == Upgrade Notice ==

+= 1.1.6 =
+This update fixes plugin update detection and adds an improved add seed form with modern UI and AI-powered variety suggestions.

+= 1.1.5 =
+This update includes version number updates and documentation improvements.

 = 1.1.2 =
 This update adds the ability to select different Gemini models, model testing, usage statistics, and more.